justsml/dans-blog/content/posts/2024-01-16--contribute-to-open-source-the-easy-way/index.md

 Think about it this way: how would you feel if you knew that sharing your fix might save 100’s (or 100,000’s) of devs from countless lost hours?

-Next time you conquer some challenge, _don’t rebase away the evidence of your inadequacy!_
+Next time you conquer some challenge, _don’t rebase away evidence of your inadequacy!_
 **Instead share your struggle & solution publicly!**

-## The Fine Print
+## Fine, Fine Print

 Always follow project guidelines, and never be an asshole. ✨

 It’s all public.
 So, be gracious, great, and grateful.

-And if you need any more convincing: do Open Source for the learning!
-Experience new processes, languages, frameworks, automation!
+If you need any more convincing: `contribute` for the learning!
+New processes, languages, frameworks, automation!

-Perhaps most importantly, you can **quickly advance your communication skills!**

-The ability to advocate for your ideas can change your life!
+> Perhaps even more importantly, you can **quickly advance your communication skills!** The ability to advocate for your ideas can change your life!

 🚀